yiyins2/CS320-SU23/labs/htop-df-ls/README.md

 - Run `htop` on your terminal.
 The output should look something like this:
 <img src="img/htop.png">

 - `htop` shows the programs that are using the top of the resources (memory, CPU, etc.,).
-The "h" letter indicates that the output is in human readable format (that is, it does not display too many large numbers).
+There is also a `top` command, but `htop` is prettier and more human-readable.
 - On your VM, we have two CPUs (marked by 0 and 1 in `htop` output - see above image).
-They probably might be running on a single physical chip, but they are two CPU cores on the same chip.
-The bars and the indicate how much each of those CPUs are being used.
+The two CPUs are probably the two cores on the same physical chip.
+The bars represent how much each of those CPUs are being used.
 You will see a low number if you don't have two many processes (running programs) currently executing on your VM.
 When I took this snapshot, my CPUs were almost idle.
 - Below the CPU usage, we see "Mem" usage.
-Total memory available is 1.93 G. G stands for Gigabyte (aproximately 1 billion bytes).
-It is interesting that we are using so much memory (835 M; M stands for Megabyte, approximately 1 million bytes) when the CPUs are sitting idly.
+Total memory available is 1.93 G. In `htop`, G stands for Gibibyte (2^30 bytes, approximately 1 billion bytes).
+It is interesting that we are using so much memory (835 M; M stands for Mebibyte, 2^20 bytes, or approximately 1 million bytes) when the CPUs are sitting idly.
 	- If too much memory is being used, then your VM becomes slow
 	- How do we get memory back?
-1. reboot 2. figure out what process is taking up all that memory
+1. reboot 2. figure out what process is taking up all that memory and terminate the process
 	- Let's focus on option 2 here.
 	- Go to your `jupyterlab` session and click on the "stop" sign (see below image):
 	- As you can see, after you open a notebook for running it keeps running in the background even though you close the tab associated with a notebook